bansi490/rbg/README.md

-## Localgov Drupal

-This is Localgov Drupal distribustion module customised by Royal Borough of Greenwich.
+This is Drupal module customised by Royal Borough of Greenwich.

 ## install